Marquess Townshend: History

 His son, the third Marquess, was childless.
 On his death in 1855 the earldom of Leicester became extinct while the baronies of Ferrers of Chartley and Compton fell into abeyance.
 He was succeeded in the other titles by his first cousin, the fourth Marquess.
 He was the son of Lord John Townshend, second son of the first Marquess.
 Lord Townshend was a Rear-Admiral in the Royal Navy and also sat as Member of Parliament for Tamworth.
 His son, the fifth Marquess, also represented Tamworth in Parliament (as a Liberal).
-As of 2013 the titles are held by the latter's great-grandson, the eighth Marquess, who succeeded his father in April 2010.
+Both the fifth Marquess and his only son, the sixth Marquess, became significantly indebted, necessitating the sale of portions of the family estates and financial interventions, which proved successful.
+On the death of the sixth Marquess in 1921, he was succeeded by his only son, the seventh Marquess, who was then only five years old.
+He served as chairman of Anglia Television from 1958 to 1986.
+As of 2025 the titles are held by the latter's grandson, the ninth Marquess, who succeeded his father in November 2025.

 Several other members of the Townshend family have also gained distinction.
 Charles Townshend, second son of the third Viscount, was a prominent statesman and orator and served as Chancellor of the Exchequer from 1766 to 1767.
 The politician Thomas Townshend, 1st Viscount Sydney, after whom the town of Sydney, Australia, was named, was the son of the Hon.
 Thomas Townshend, second son of the second Viscount.
 Sydney's grandson was the Liberal politician John Townshend, 1st Earl Sydney.
 Charles Townshend, 1st Baron Bayning, was the son of the Hon.
 William Townshend, third son of the second Viscount.
 See also Roger Townshend, Admiral George Townshend, Lord Charles Townshend, Lord John Townshend, Lord Charles Townshend, Lord James Townshend, Charles Fox Townshend and Major-General Sir Charles Vere Ferrers Townshend.

 As Lord Townshend holds no titles with names different from his main title, the territorial designation from his viscountcy is used for his heir, who is styled Viscount Raynham.
 Between 1807 and 1855 the courtesy title was Earl of Leicester (although the title was not used from 1811 to 1855 as there was no a real heir apparent to the marquessate during this period, but earldom "usurped" by John Dunn-Gardner in 1823–1843), while from 1782 to 1855 the courtesy title used by the heir apparent to the earldom of Leicester was Lord Ferrers of Chartley (and consequently was not used from 1811 to 1855 as there was no a real heir apparent either to the earldom or marquessate).